-Discuss Shot Trainers, hinderance or help? at the Recurve Bow within Archery Interchange UK Forums; Ran across the "shot trainer" on Youtube.
+Discuss Shot Trainers, hinderance or help? at the Recurve Bow within Archery Interchange Forums; Ran across the "shot trainer" on Youtube.
 Interesting but one question comes to mind, wouldn't ...

 Shot Trainers, hinderance or help?